Columbicola extinctus

-Columbicola extinctus, also known as the passenger pigeon chewing louse, is an extant species of phtilopterid louse.
+Columbicola extinctus, also known as the passenger pigeon chewing louse, is a species of phtilopterid louse.
 It was once believed to have become extinct with its only known host, the passenger pigeon (Ectopistes migratorius), prior to its rediscovery living on band-tailed pigeons (Patagioenas fasciata).

 Taxonomy

-The generic name Columbicola comes from the Latin words columba, "dove," and -cola, "inhabitant," in reference to the genus's primary hosts.
+The generic name Columbicola comes from the Latin words columba, "dove", and -cola, "inhabitant", in reference to the genus's primary hosts.

 Columbicola extinctus was originally described by Richard O. Malcomson in 1937.
 It was originally believed to have only lived on the passenger pigeon, which had been extinct for 23 years by the time of its discovery.
 Malcomson believed that Columbicola extinctus had become extinct with its host and gave it the specific name extinctus to mark this fact.
-However, by 1999 Columbicola extinctus had been rediscovered living on the band-tailed pigeon, which is the passenger pigeon's closest living relative.
+However, by 1999 Columbicola extinctus had been rediscovered living on the band-tailed pigeon, which, along with the other species of Patagioenas, are the passenger pigeon's closest living relatives in North America.